global vectra helicorp ltd Management discussions

 GVHL is totally committed to maintaining the highest possible standards in its operations, maintenance and safety.
 GVHL introduced in India a full and formal Safety Management System (SMS) as per international recommendations and requirements of the Global Oil/Gas Industry and International Civil Aviation Organisation.

-As part of our continuing effort to further enhance our management systems we implemented an ERP (Enterprise Resource Planning) System from IFS AB, a Swedish company and one of the world?s leading providers of business software.
-Through this system we have integrated the management data of Flight Operations, Maintenance, Repair and Overhaul
+As part of our efforts to enhance our management systems, we have implemented an ERP (Enterprise Resource Planning) System from IFS AB, a Swedish company and one of the worlds leading providers of business software.
+Through this system we have integrated the management data of Flight Operations, Maintenance, Repair and Overhaul (MRO) processes, Quality Control, Logistics, Inventory Management and Finance.

 MISSION STATEMENT